 Kyoto - Nara - breakfast.
-This morning take the train to Nara, renowned for the wealth of its Buddhist and Shinto Heritage.
-Nara was formerly the end of the Silk Road and was for this reason the area which first saw Buddhist teaching making the transition across the ocean from China.
-The myriad of shrines and temples are all set against the backdrop of the low lying mountains and in the midst of Nara Park, which is famously home to a vast population of pesky deer.
+This morning, take the train to Nara, renowned for the wealth of its Buddhist and Shinto Heritage.
+Nara was formerly the end of the Silk Road and it was for this reason the area which first saw Buddhist teaching making the transition across the ocean from China.
+The myriad of shrines and temples are all set against the backdrop of the low-lying mountains and in the midst of Nara Park, which is famously home to a vast population of pesky deer.
 Return to Kyoto in the evening.

 Overnight: Kyoto | Breakfast

 Today your adventure in Japan comes to an end.
-A departure transfer by shuttle bus will take you to the airport for your onward travel.
+A departure transfer by shuttle bus will take you to the airport to meet your onward travel.